Our Jacobins: a Smorgasbord of News

 And we don't find that we don't own property and you can't have property until it's sudden.

-And you can't, you know, you kind of avoid bad places and all of a sudden you can't go anywhere because it's sudden.
+And you can't, you know, you kind of avoid bad places, then all of a sudden you can't go anywhere because it's sudden. all that that was gradual.

+And that's what's happening.
 We've got to stop it.

+Stop, stop, stop.
 That should be one of the great things of the campaign pledges of the Trump administration.

-You mentioned Atlanta, you're talking a lot about upper middle class and middle class African Americans who have played by the rules.
+When you mentioned Atlanta, you're talking a lot about upper middle class and middle class African Americans who played by the rules.
+They've saved their money.

 Maybe they inherited a small home and then they were able to build a bigger one somewhere else or buy one and they want to rent it out.
+And they can't.

 They can't collect rent.
+They can't get them out.

-And if you're not, if you resist, you are subject to the following statutes and stop it because you can't count on these local prosecutors or all based you know, sorrows-funded critical legal theory, da-da-da-da-da.
+And if you're not, if you resist, you are subject to the following statutes and stop it because you can't count on these local prosecutors or all based, you know, sorrows-funded critical legal theory, da, da, da, da, da.

 The law is flexible and is, you know, is used for the oppressed in the cultural binary of winner and losers.
+I know I'm sounding depressed today, but it's not the weather out here in California.

 It's gray and rainy, but